JessWinn/Houndshark-Mitogenomics/README.md

 iqtree2 -s 13PCGs_NT.fasta -st AA -p PS5/PS5AA_run01_mf.best_scheme.nex -pre PS5/PS5AA_run01_mf -m TESTONLY -AICc -T AUTO -mset mrbayes
 ```

-### STEP 5.5: evaluate the nucleotide substitution saturation values and likelihood statistics to select the best partitioning scheme.
+### STEP 5.5: Evaluate the likelihood statistics to select the best partitioning scheme.

 Find these values in the IQTREE files.
 The initial partitioning scheme with the lowest AICc/BIC and highest concordance factor (straight line graph) should be the most accurate.

 ## STEP 6: Phylogenetic reconstructions

-### STEP 6.1: construct ML trees for each partitioning scheme
+### STEP 6.1: Construct ML trees for each partitioning scheme.

-Use substitution models indicated in best_model.nex files for each partitioning scheme to construct Maximum Likelihood phylogenies.
+Use the substitution models indicated in best_model.nex files for each partitioning scheme to construct Maximum Likelihood phylogenies.
 Use the Nearest Neighbor Interchange (NNI) approach to search for tree topology.
 Compute branch supports with 1000 replicates of the Shimodaira-Hasegawa approximate likelihood-ratio test (SH-aLRT; Anisimova and Gascuel, 2006) and the ultrafast bootstrapping (UFBoot2) approach (Hoang et al., 2018).